drozdps/ebury-test/README.md

 # Ebury technical test

-> The application constist of two main views.
-The list view lists the trades existing in the Salesforce database.
-The default sorting order is based on Date Booked.
+> The application includes two main views.
+The first one lists the trades from the Salesforce database.
+The default sorting order is based on Date Booked (desc).
 The second "New Trade" view creates new Trade records.
 It uses Fixer.io to pull relevant exchange rates for a specific Sell Amount - Sell Currency - Buy Currency combination.
 That's why the application requires Fixer.io account.

 ![picture](screenshots/main_view.png)